-Digital / Video Images Permission Form
+Digital / Video Images Pe ermission Form

 Parent / Carers Name:

 Student / Pupil Name:

-As the parent / carer of the above student / pupil, I agree to the academy taking and using digital / video images of my child / children.
-I understand that the images will only be used to support learning activities or in publicity that reasonably celebrates success and promotes the work of the academy.
+As the parent / carer of the above student / pupil, I agree to the academy taking and

+using digital / video images of my o child / children.
+I understand that the images will

 Yes / No

+only be used to support learning ac work of the academy. ctivities or in publicity that reasonably celebrates succe ess and promotes the

-I agree that if I take digital or video images at, or of - academy events which include images of children, other than my own, I will abide by these guidelines in my use of these images.
-Yes / No
+I agree that if I take digital or video o images at, or of - academy events which include

+images of children, other than my own, I will abide by these guidelines in my use of Yes / No these

+images.

 Signed: